roechi/zunzunsite3-docker/README.txt

 and surface animations.
 Based on code from zunzun.com.

-You will need to install scipy, matplotlib, django, bs4, imagemagick gifsicle and reportlab to run this software.
+You will need to install scipy, matplotlib, django, bs4, imagemagick gifsicle and reportlab to run this software, alog with psutil.
 On Debian and Ubuntu, you can run the following:

 apt-get install python3-scipy python3-matplotlib python3-pil
 apt-get install python3-django python3-bs4
-apt-get install python3-reportlab imagemagick gifsicle
+apt-get install python3-reportlab imagemagick gifsicle apt-get install python3-psutil

 then install the pyeq3 fitting code with these commands: